 HOUDINI MURDERED?

-Here is part of the stories reported in the New York Times about his insurance that helps to verify Dorothy Dietrich and Dick Brookz theory about how houdini died as reported in kwhat they believe to be the fabricated the dressing room story.
+Here is part of the stories reported in the New York Times about his insurance that helps to verify Dorothy Dietrich and Dick Brookz theory about how Houdini died as reported in what was a controled bakcstage dressing room story, so that Bess Houdini would be paid double indemnity.
 More to be added to this page as we go though our extensive research that brought about this conclusion.

 PART 1.
 BESS DENIED DOUBLE INDEMNITY.
 THE PUNCHING ACCIDENT MYTH DEVELOPS.